kbroman/AdvData/lessons.md

 - Modify your desires to match the defaults; focus your compulsive behavior on things that matter.

+- In data visualization, show as much data as possible.

+- It can be useful to ask, "Could this just be noise?"

 ## Further lessons

-- the most important thing is that you get the right answer
+- The most important thing is that you get the right answer

-- if you find a bug, first create a test that reproduces it, then fix it
+- If you find a bug, first create a test that reproduces it, then fix it

-- capture the full process of data cleaning (what you did, what you saw, how you interpreted it, why you made the decisions you made), because you'll want that information later
+- Capture the full process of data cleaning (what you did, what you saw, how you interpreted it, why you made the decisions you made), because you'll want that information later

+- With the bootstrap, don't think about "re-sampling"; rather, think "simulate from an estimate of the population".

+- How to tell if the bootstrap works?
+Simulate!

+- Permutation tests, when appropriate, are the most natural of significance test, and they can make it easy to control for multiple testing.